malaikashh/HimalayaPlants/README.md

 records of endemic species are compiled from multiple sources.

-The occurrence data is provided in an Excel file Biodiversitydata.xlsx. and Biodiversitydata.csv The summary.csv provides a summary of
-1) number of occurrence records per species in the dataset
+The occurrence data is provided in an Excel file Biodiversitydata.xlsx. and Biodiversitydata.csv The summary.xlsx provides a summary of the number of occurrence records per species in the dataset and frequency distribution of the number of species obtained
-2) an overview of data completeness a species frequency distribution